faerber-lab/faerber-lab.github.io/_pages/courses_ss2025.md

 nav_order: 1
 ---

-# Summer Semester 2025 (TU Dresden)

-Below is the list of courses offered during the Summer Semester 2025:
+Below is the list of courses offered during the **Summer Semester 2025**:

 | **Course Title**                                                         | **Modules**                         | **SWS**  |
 |--------------------------------------------------------------------------|-------------------------------------|----------|